 This AΩA Frequently Asked Questions (FAQs) page is updated when new information is available.
 The information on this page is made available to all students equitably.
-To ensure fairness, the details of the selection process or criteria are not provided to any individual student or group of students at any time by any faculty, student or administrative staff members.
 All questions regarding AΩA should be addressed to the faculty members listed in item number 4 below.
-No other faculty, student or staff member may provide information other than what is listed in the FAQs page.
+No other faculty member, student or staff member should be approached or solicited to provide information other than what is already listed in the FAQs page for all students to share.

 1. Who is considered for induction into AΩA?